 Taking care of yourself at home after a flash burn

-- Take pain-relieving medication such as paracetamol or codeine.
+- Take pain-relieving medication such as paracetamol, ibuprofen or codeine.
 Check the packet for the right dose.
 The pain is likely to last about a day.

 - Don’t wear contact lenses until your eyes have healed.